mohitv25/Gait-analysis-human-behaviour/README.md

-# Stride Sentinel MK-I: Gait Recognition Demo
+# Gait Analysis for Human Behaviour
 A real-time gait-based human identification system using Computer Vision and Machine Learning.

 ---